Security warnings in API requests

 Issue descriptionPossible fix

 If the null origin is allowlisted, an attacker can use various tricks to generate a cross-origin request with the value null in the Origin header.
 This will satisfy the allowlist, leading to cross-domain access.If a web resource has sensitive information, you need to specify the origin in the Access-Control-Allow-Origin header.
-You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.
+Only specify trusted websites that need this resource in this header, with the most secured protocol supported.

 Allowed all origins using a wildcard value